alinionutpopa/MubyNet/README.md

 ### 1.3 Run the demo
 First download the model that includes the trained weights from this [link](https://drive.google.com/open?id=1bYgGzr-ha1mjT_uNLIMKb-ExcBHRVN5x) into the ``data/model`` folder.
 Also, change the ``caffepath`` variable from ``code/config_release.m`` file accordingly.

 The MATLAB script for running the demo is ``demoMubyNet.m``.
+Please note that the shape estimation module will be made available at a later time.

 Contact: <andrei.zanfir@imar.ro>, <elisabeta.marinoiu@imar.ro>, <mihai.zanfir@imar.ro>, <alin.popa@imar.ro>, <cristian.sminchisescu@math.lth.se>

 ### Acknowledgments
-This work was supported in part by the
-European Research Council Consolidator grant SEED, CNCS-UEFISCDI (PN-III-P4-ID-PCE-2016-0535, PN-III-P4-ID-PCCF-2016-0180), the EU Horizon 2020 grant DE-ENIGMA (688835), and SSF.
+This work was supported in part by the European Research Council Consolidator grant SEED, CNCS-UEFISCDI (PN-III-P4-ID-PCE-2016-0535, PN-III-P4-ID-PCCF-2016-0180), the EU Horizon 2020 grant DE-ENIGMA (688835), and SSF.